mmercurio/keyboards/Atreus/README.md

 ### Dynamic Adjustments

 I reduced [`.setMaxIntervalForTapRepeat(timeout)`](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#setmaxintervalfortaprepeat-timeout) to significantly lower values (e.g, 140 ms and below) than the default of 200 ms, in order to mitigate an issue where repeatedly quickly tapped home row keys would not register (e.g., typing "less" would only register one "s").
 But this led to another problem: I could not tap and hold a key to have it repeat ([Tap-Repeat Behavior](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#tap-repeat-behaviour)).
-For most keys, this was not a problem for for many keys such as vi-style navigation arrows, backspace, space, etc., this was more of a nuisance.
+For most keys this is not a problem, but for keys such as vi-style navigation arrows, backspace, space, etc., this was much more of a nuisance.

-To mitigate that, I created the ability to dynamically modify some Qukey settings using configured Macros on the `Fun` layer.
+To mitigate issues with the Qukeys Tap-Repeat behavior, I created the ability to dynamically modify some Qukey settings using configured Macros which I map to keys on the Function layer.
+The Macros are:

+* `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_INFO`: type out info on current settings for debugging.
+* `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_DEC`: decrease the tap-repeat timeout.
+* `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_INC`: increase the tap-repeat timeout.
+* `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_TOGGLE_OFF`: toggle the tap-repeat timeout between current value and 0 to temporarily disable it.
+* `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_TOGGLE_MAX`: toggle the tap-repeat timeout between current value and its max, to temporarily allow easier repeating of held keys.

+In general, I prefer values of 130-140 ms for the tap-repeat timeout interval.
+But when I want to occasionally take advantage of the tap-repeat behavior, I'm now able to quickly temporarily modify the settings.